3pehrbehroozi/Json2Swift/README.md

 java -jar Json2Swift.jar -s /path/to/json/file -d /path/to/SwiftFile.swift
 ```

+##### Note for arrays:
+currently arrays are parsed by their first child type.
+Multi type in array and empty arrays are not supported and will not be parsed to Swift class.

 ## Options
 | short flag | long flag         | Description                                                                                              |
 |:----------:|-------------------|----------------------------------------------------------------------------------------------------------|